vaadin-miki/super-fields/superfields/README.md

 None of the number fields support range checking, so if you allow too many digits, overflows will occur.

 All number fields support text selection API.
+They also should show a numeric keyboard on mobile devices.

+All number fields support alternative characters that serve as grouping (thousand) separator, negative sign and (if applicable) the decimal separator.
+By default, the alternatives may not overlap with the symbols provided by the current `Locale`.
+Furthermore, some of those alternative symbols can be prohibited from being typed with a keyboard.

 ### `SuperDoubleField` and `SuperBigDecimalField`